|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1/2 cup flour (all-purpose, or substitute whole wheat flour for half the amount)
+- 1/2 cup all-purpose flour, or substitute whole wheat flour for half the amount

 - 1 teaspoon baking powder